“The post office has always been political”

 As Devin Leonard explains in his lively history of the post office, Neither Snow Nor Rain: A History of the United States Postal Service, John Wanamaker was a department-store magnate and an easy target: a Gilded Age campaign donor placed in charge of one of the nation’s most storied institutions.
 What could go wrong?
 But instead of chopping away at the post office, Wanamaker tried to revamp it.
 He pitched ahead-of-his time ideas like free rural delivery, parcel shipping, and postal banking.
 This was 1889, not 2020—even the businessmen thought the post office should be more than a business.

 Flash forward to today, though, and the story has been inverted.
 Three months after being appointed postmaster general, Louis DeJoy, a Republican logistics CEO who gave $1.2 million to President Donald Trump’s victory fund, has taken a hatchet to United States Postal Service.
 Citizens (including veterans) can’t get their medication or pay their bills on time.
-Meanwhile, the president has vowed to starve the postal service of needed emergency funds in order to inhibit its ability to handle absentee ballots.
+Meanwhile, the president has vowed to starve the Postal Service of needed emergency funds in order to inhibit its ability to handle absentee ballots.

-“We’ve never had a sitting president that’s attacked the postal service or the post office like this,” North Carolina A&T State University history professor Philip Rubio told me.
+“We’ve never had a sitting president that’s attacked the Postal Service or the post office like this,” North Carolina A&T State University history professor Philip Rubio told me.
 Rubio, a former postal worker, is the author of two books about the post office.
 His most recent, Undelivered: From the Great Postal Strike of 1970 to the Manufactured Crisis of the U.S. Postal Service, was published in June, just as the crisis entered its latest stage.

 “This is an historic crisis, and it’s an entirely political one,” he said.
 “It’s ironic when you think about it—when Nixon signed the Postal Reorganization Act 50 years ago, he said for once and for all we can take politics out of the post office,” Rubio said.
 “But you just can’t do that.
 The post office has always been political—not just a political football, but in the past it was one of the coaches.
 Now it’s more of a football.”